Passive Realizations of Series Elastic Actuation: Effects of Plant and Controller Dynamics on Haptic Rendering Performance: Introduction

-Coupled stability of interactions with S(D)EA have commonly been studied through the frequency domain passivity analysis.
-Given that inanimate environments are passive and non-malicious human interactions do not intentionally aim to destabilize a system, the frequency domain passivity analysis can be utilized to conclude coupled stability of interactions~\cite{colgate_hogan_1988}.
-While frequency domain passivity is known to be conservative, closed-form analytical passivity conditions derived through such analysis are informative, as they provide insights on how system parameters affect stability robustness.
+Given S(D)EA is generally designed as lumped-parameter LTI systems, the coupled stability of interactions with S(D)EA has commonly been studied through passivity analyses~\cite{colgate_hogan_1988}.
+While passivity conditions are known to be conservative, closed-form analytical passivity conditions derived through such analysis are informative, as they provide insights into how system parameters affect stability robustness.

+Stability robustness and rendering performance have been established to conflict with each other; therefore, there exist trade-offs involved in the design of series (damped) elastic actuation (S(D)EA).
+A clear understanding of these trade-offs is crucial for safe and high-fidelity renderings.
+In this study, we demonstrate that passive physical (mechanical) equivalents are instrumental in understanding the effect of different plant parameters and controller gains on closed-loop haptic rendering performance and passivity bounds.
+Furthermore, we show passive physical equivalents enable symbolic comparisons of the performance of different plant dynamics (e.g., SEA vs SDEA) on passive haptic rendering performance; if continuity is established among realizations, the effect of each controller term on closed loop system dynamics of different plants can be rigorously studied.